murugapl/manage-vaccinations-in-schools-guidance/app/guide/users.md

 Superusers still need to be assigned to the `schoolagedimmunisations` workgroup and be given a role.

+We recommend there are at least 2 superusers per organisation.

 ## Removing users

 When staff leave your organisation or no longer require Mavis access, remove their access promptly through the Care Identity Management service: